Show All Answers

 Tax bills are sent to you by the County Treasurer.
-They can be paid directly to the Treasurers office (by mail or in person), to your township collector, by credit card or to local banks that accept tax payments.
-Tax payments are due June 6th and September 6th.
+They can be paid directly to the Treasurers office (by mail or in person), to your township collector except for the City of Peoria Township Collector, by credit card or to local banks that accept tax payments.
+Tax payments are due June 7th and September 7th.

 These exemptions are filed with the County Assessor by September 1st and will be applied to the following years taxes.
 The Senior Exemption needs to be filed only once while the Senior Freeze Exemption needs to be filed annually.
 If you purchase a new property, exemptions need to be filed.

 The "official" copy of the plat is filed with the County Recorder.

 State statutes require the pension portion of the tax levy to be broken out from the rest of the levy.
 A few years ago, only a single line for each tax body was displayed for the entire levy.

 The Animal Protection Services receives more then 4,500 dogs and cats annually who need the special attention volunteers can give.
 As an animal lover, you can make a difference for the homeless, unwanted and mistreated animals in our community.